Manwe-SandS/Babylona/README.md

 # Babylona
-12-colour picture for 4-colour computer
+12-colour picture for 4-colour computer.
+[Download](https://github.com/Manwe-SandS/Babylona/releases/tag/BK-0011M)

 "Babylona" by Manwe and Ivanq from The SandS and Made/Bomb!